amillarwilson/Gravitational_Body_Simulation/README.md

   <p align="left">
     <br />
       <br />
         The resultant force experienced by each body can then be fed into Newton's second law of motion, Force=mass * acceleration ($F=ma$), reorganised here to $a=F/m$, to calculate the acceleration each body undergoes.
-This acceleration is then used to calculate the body's updated velocity at each time step, using change in speed = acceleration * time ($delta s=a*t$), which is then used to calculate the direction of and distance travelled by the body by, again, multiplying by the integration timestep.
+This acceleration is then used to calculate the body's updated velocity at each time step, using change in speed = acceleration * time ($\delta s=a*t$), which is then used to calculate the direction of and distance travelled by the body by, again, multiplying by the integration timestep.
 These equations are carried out almost simultaneously using the combined function below.
     <br />
     <br />